Recap: Knowledge sharing session on ‘HOT moments’

-Recap of the Hot moments knowledge-sharing session
+Recap of the HOT moments knowledge-sharing session

 • The within: the individual dynamics